Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-InputMethodQueries-ImAbsolutePosition-v.rst

     :status: todo
     :value: 0x400
     :realname: Qt::InputMethodQuery::ImAbsolutePosition
-    :digest: 6e1ccddf01e1291c7bb3959a73807ce9
+    :digest: cd8a2fcbd6183463fbe249a7e88c0f5f

 The logical position of the cursor within the entire document.
+The position does not incorporate the offset of the cursor within the preedit area, as controlled by :sip:ref:`~PyQt6.QtGui.QInputMethodEvent.AttributeType.Cursor`.